 For example, here you can find your IBAN number if you have one of these banks:

-All payments made from Housecar to both owners and renters take between 5-10 working days to reach the recipient's account.
+All payments made from MyCamper to both owners and renters take between 5-10 working days to reach the recipient's account.

 As a vehicle owner, you will receive a payment after the check-in has been approved by the renter.
 You may also receive more payments during and after the booking, for example for extra costs that are registered at check-out.

 You can find your payments on the My payments page.
 You can access this page via the menu button on your mobile phone.
 On the computer, you will find the menu option if you click on your profile picture.

 In a booking you can also get information about your payments for the specific booking.